 Head back to Gastown to try out the number of great spots in the area.

-Jules Bistro on Abbott Street on offers a simple lunch menu inspired by French cuisine, featuring a number of options focusing on fresh seafood.
-What makes this an ideal spot to visit for lunch is the charming way the proprietors have blended the old architecture and style of the building with a French flair.
+Jules Bistro on Abbott Street on offers a simple lunch menu inspired by French cuisine.
+It features a number of options focusing on fresh seafood.
+What makes it special is the charming way the proprietors have blended the old architecture and style of the building with a French flair.

 Lunch for two is approximately $80 with a glass of wine each, an entree and dessert.